I wrote! Reader NotesGo to section

-Mendoza is a pioneer in rehabilitation technologies, in this conference gathered researchers from the areas of health, engineering and education.
-The objective was to publicize the technological advances in the field of rehabilitation, strengthening cooperation links and enabling transfer of research and development projects in favor of people with disability.
+Mendoza is a pioneer in rehabilitation technologies , in this day researchers from the area of health, engineering and education met.
+The objective was to publicize technological advances in rehabilitation, strengthen cooperation links and allow for the transfer of research and development projects in favour of persons with disabilities.

-The day presented arobotic ankle exoskeleton, electro-mechanical systems coupled to the limbs of the human body focused on increasing its strength, speed and performance, mainly.
+During the day, a robotic ankle exoskeleton was presented, electro-mechanical systems coupled to the extremities of the human body focused on increasing of its strength, speed and performance , mainly.

-Mendoza has a rehabilitation network made up of different hospitals that have as a reference base the Néstor Lencinas Hospital, where interdisciplinary.
-This care is intended for patients who have sequelae of neurological, rheumatological, traumatological and pulmonary diseases.
+Mendoza has a rehabilitation network made up of different hospitals that have as a reference base the Néstor Lencinas Hospital, where work is interdisciplinary.
+This care is intended for patients with sequelae of neurological, rheumatological, traumatological and lung diseases.

-For his part, the Assistant Secretary of Health, Oscar Sagás, highlighted the great work that is being carried out in the Lencinas: “In this service there are about 1500 monthly benefits, serving more than 150 patients per month, where also includes technologies in rehabilitation such as virtual reality, which currently serves 30 patients.”
+For his part, the Undersecretary of Health, Oscar Sagás, highlighted the great work being carried out in Lencinas: “This service provides around 1500 monthly benefits, serving more than 150 patients per month, where technologies are also included in rehabilitation such as virtual reality, which currently cares for 30 patients.”

-Recently, the Rehabilitation Service has a robotic ankle exoskeleton MEXO, a prototype of research, developed by the Neurorehabilitation Group of the Cajal Institute (CSIC Spain), as a Research and Development Project, with which the professionals of the Hospital will carry out research work for validate its use and verify its viability as a rehabilitation tool.
-In this way, part of the project was funded by DICYT, CSIC and Reasiste.
+Recently, the Rehabilitation Service has a robotic exoskeleton of the ankle MEXO, a research prototype, developed by the Neurorehabilitation Group of the Cajal Institute (CSIC Spain), as a Research and Development Project, with which the professionals of the Hospital carry out a research and development project.aacute; n research work to validate its use and verify its feasibility as a rehabilitation tool.
+In this way, part of the Project was funded by DICYT, CSIC and Reasiste.

 Source: MDZ On Line